-Inside of a closed container, even one that is well ventilated, a lot of heat can build up.
+Inside a closed container, even one that is well-ventilated, a lot of heat can build up.
 We recommend using your temp gun to test and monitor just how many you’ll need and to make sure you don’t overdo it.

 Remember our goal of 70-90℉ (21-32℃) for the duration of the trip.

 Second, make sure to wrap the warmers in towels.
 They can get hot to the touch and your beardie could burn itself if it decides to lay directly on them.
 They fluctuate in temp and can go from comfortable to hot pretty fast.

 Third, keep them off to one side of the carrier.
 Just like in a bearded dragon’s primary home, give them the ability to regulate their temperature by moving closer to or further from the heat source.
 The goal is not only to keep your beardie warm but to allow them to be comfortable as well!

 Our other preferred source of heat is much simpler.
 It’s what we use on shorter trips of an hour or less.
 It’s also free!

 Hot water is a great way to keep your traveling carrier warm.
 It’s simply a matter of how to pack the water without it being a hassle.

 Some people choose to use plastic bottles filled with hot water.
 We’re not a fan of this as water bottles are big, heavy, and can roll around in a moving car.
 These are not ideal qualities when trying to keep your beardie safe.